 The exhibit profiled key video game designers and companies who introduced “game changing” concepts.
 Ideas like scrolling screens, dual joysticks, power-ups, initials next to high scores, multiplayer online games, and god games.
 The exhibit also displayed amazing concept art used to develop several modern computer role-playing games.

 Video game history is fascinating, but 100+ free-play games are the exhibit’s main lure.
 The arcade sound effects and flashing lights awoke my dormant video game skills.

 Soon, I made it past “Pac-Man’s” second intermission, but was devoured just shy of the high score.
 Playing “Centipede,” two of my insect battles made the top six scores.
 Inevitable explosive demises got me the high scores on “Space Invaders” and “Missile Command.”
 However, “Donkey Kong’s” angry ape humbled me (I never made it past the first screen).
-With video game deaths, be they heroic or humiliating, Kurt Vonnegut might simply say, “So it goes.”
+If Kurt Vonnegut contemplated video game deaths, be they heroic or humiliating, he might simply say, “So it goes.”

 Watching kids, adults, and elderly play side-by-side seemed to affirm the retro appeal of simple games.
 For example, “Gunfight” was very popular.
 Set in the Wild West, two players face off with just six bullets.
 Most showdowns lasted mere seconds.
 The winner has the most hits in sixty seconds.